icon-project/did-sdk-java/README.md

                 .privateKey(pk)
                 .build();

-// 요청 관리를 위한 random 한 nonce 생성
-String nonce = Hex.toHexString(AlgorithmProvider.secureRandom().generateSeed(4));
+// Create random nonce that will be used when sending request String nonce = Hex.toHexString(AlgorithmProvider.secureRandom().generateSeed(4));

 ClaimRequest request = new ClaimRequest.Builder(ClaimRequest.Type.PRESENTATION)